What is Turkish coffee and how do you make it? A barista's guide

 Before getting started, you'll need some specialist equipment, namely a cezve, available on Amazon.
 This is a copper jug with an elongated handle. if you don't have a cezve, don't worry.
 A small, narrow saucepan, like this one from Amazon, will work just as well.

 Once you've got your equipment ready pour 6 fl oz of cold, filtered water into the cezve.
 Add two tablespoons of your ground coffee and sugar (if you want to) into the pan.
-Give the water a mix until the coffee and sugar is dissolved and then stop stirring.
+Give the water a mix until the sugar dissolves into the coffee and then stop stirring.
 Resist the urge to stir when the coffee is warming, because this will collapse the body of your coffee, making it taste ashy and bitter.

 Place the cezve on the stove and turn the gas to medium.
 Within three minutes your coffee will start to rise and foam.
 Before it starts to boil, take the cezve off the heat and skim off the foam, distributing it evenly between four small cups.